fredrikp999/fredrikp999.github.io/_posts/2023-02-11-GitOps_with_flux_basics.markdown

 The two files to create are:

-* One file defining a HelmRepository source
+* One file defining a source for helmcharts
+* The source can be a HelmRepository, GitRepository or a Bucket.
+In this case we point to an external HelmRepository from Bitnami
 ``` yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta2
 kind: HelmRepository